Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 Another reason why the Klima’s forebearer – the NAMI Burn-e 2 – became a legend within the industry was its expansive suite of customization options.
 NAMI has wisely retained these capabilities on the Klima.
 Through the upgraded, IP65-rated display, you can access a host of p-settings that enable you to create new riding modes entirely from scratch.

 If 50 miles isn’t enough for you, you can also purchase the NAMI Klima MAX for an extra $500.
-This gives you an additional 300Wh of battery energy for 10 more miles.
+This gives you an additional 300Wh of battery power for 10 extra miles.

 But one spin on the Klima will likely convince you that this is more than enough for any rider.
 It excels from every angle – be it performance, ride quality, or build.